arshappleid/Health_Data_Statistics/README.md

 - July 28 - Removed duplicate , and uneeded files from repo.

-- Aug 3 - Prabhmeet - Had to redo parts of my EDA.
+- Aug 3 - Had to redo parts of my EDA.

-- Aug 4 - Prabhmeet - came up with new way to randomly sample data , and do EDA on that.
+- Aug 4 - Came up with new way to randomly sample data , and do EDA on that.

 - Aug 5 - Made the GitHub repository public.

-- Aug 9 - Prabhmeet - Finished up my Final analysis file.
+- Aug 9 - Finished up my Final analysis file.

-- Aug 10 - Prabhmeet - Came up with a temporary Dashboard.
+- Aug 10 - Came up with a temporary Dashboard.

-- Aug 11 - Prabhmeet - Finished up the dashboard and Final Analysis.
+- Aug 11 - Finished up the dashboard and Final Analysis.

 ## Describe your topic/interest in about 150-200 words